-Millions of Americans suffer from chronic dry eyes; many don’t even know they have it.
-They chalk up their discomfort to allergies, weather conditions or advancing age.
+Millions of Americans suffer from chronic dry eyes; many don’t even know they have it or that there are dry eye disease treatments available.
+In Stuart and Port St. Lucie, our physicians can give you a diagnosis for your condition and recommend prescriptions to help give you relief.
 Symptoms of dry eye disease include red eyes, burning, itching, sandy/gritty feeling, light sensitivity, watery/tearing eyes, contact lens discomfort, eye soreness and/or blurry/fluctuating vision.

 Your eyes need healthy tears = a complex mixture of oil, proteins, mucous, and other components that are essential for ocular health and comfort.
 The tear film section does more than lubricate the ocular surface.
 The tear film also consists of its own immune system.
 So, a healthy tear film is able to protect the eye from potential ocular infections

 Underlying changes to the health of the tear-producing glands can result in a change in the quantity and quality of tears you make.
 Even if you are able to make tears, they may not be healthy tears.
 Unhealthy tears can no longer provide enough nourishment or protection to the surface of the eye.
 Unhealthy tears can lead to damage to the eye’s surface.

 WHY CAN TEARING BE A SYMPTOM OF DRY EYE DISEASE?

 When the eye is irritated from dryness, the lacrimal gland produces a large volume of tears that can overwhelm the tear drainage system and overflow from your eye.

 Many people complain of tearing, and they are subsequently diagnosed with dry eye at our Stuart office.
 Why is this?